 \section{Conclusions}

-In summary, precision measurement of the permittivity is undertaken by continuously measuring multiple TE and TM resonant modes within a single crystal dielectrically loaded microwave cavity resonator in thermal equilibrium from 5.6 K to room temperature.
-It is shown that the permittivity is isotropic at room temperature with a value of $316.3\pm2.2$ by measuring multiple modes of different electric field polarisations.
-The SrTiO$_3$ crystal underwent two displacive phase transitions around 105 K and 51 K. The temperature dependent permittivity obtained for the SrTiO$_3$ crystal is consistent with the known transformations of the crystal structure during these transitions.
-The crystal becomes uniaxially anisotropic below the antiferrodistortive phase transition at 105 K, when the lattice transforms from cubic to tetragonal, and then biaxially anisotropic below the ferroelectric phase transition at 51 K, when the lattice transforms from tetragonal to orthorhombic.
-We also show that precision measurements of the frequency of multiple modes is a practical technique to study phase transitions in high permittivity ferroelectric crystals.
+In summary, precision measurement of the permittivity was undertaken by continuously measuring multiple TE and TM resonant modes within a single crystal dielectrically loaded microwave cavity resonator in thermal equilibrium from 5.6 K to room temperature.
+It was shown that the permittivity is isotropic at room temperature with a value of $316.3\pm2.2$ by measuring multiple modes of different electric field polarisations.
+The SrTiO$_3$ crystal underwent two displacive phase transitions around 105 K and 51 K. The temperature dependent permittivity obtained for the SrTiO$_3$ crystal was consistent with the known transformations of the crystal structure during these transitions.
+The crystal became uniaxially anisotropic below the antiferrodistortive phase transition at 105 K, when the lattice transforms from cubic to tetragonal, and then biaxially anisotropic below the phase transition at 51 K, when the lattice transforms from tetragonal to orthorhombic.
+We have shown that precision measurements of the frequency of multiple modes is a practical technique to study phase transitions in high permittivity ferroelectric crystals.